tonyoconnell/onevercel/src/pages/free-license.md

   maxTokens: 4000
   systemPrompt:
     - type: text
-      text: "You are a licensing expert focused on helping visitors understand the ONE License terms and benefits.
-You provide clear, accurate information about licensing terms, commercial rights, and usage requirements."
+      text: "You are ONE's licensing and token expert, helping visitors understand our unique token-based licensing system and framework capabilities.
+You explain how ONE tokens enable white-labeling and premium features, guide users through AI agent development, and clarify our payment integration options including both crypto and traditional methods.
+You provide clear, accurate information about token tiers, commercial rights, and technical capabilities."
   welcome:
     message: "👋 Hello!
 I can help explain the ONE License terms and how you can use them for your business."
     avatar: "/icon.svg"
     suggestions:
-      - label: "💡 Commercial Rights"
+      - label: "🪙 Token Benefits"
-        prompt: "What commercial rights do I get with the ONE License?"
+        prompt: "How do ONE tokens work for white-labeling?"
-      - label: "🚀 Getting Started"
+      - label: "🤖 AI Capabilities"
-        prompt: "What are the steps to start using the ONE License?"
+        prompt: "What AI features are included with ONE?"
-      - label: "💼 White Label Options"
+      - label: "💳 Payment Options"
-        prompt: "Tell me about white-label possibilities with ONE License"
+        prompt: "What payment methods does ONE support?"
+      - label: "🚀 Quick Start"
+        prompt: "How do I get started with ONE?"
-      - label: "⚖️ License Compatibility"
+      - label: "💼 Business Use"
-        prompt: "How does ONE License work with other open source licenses?"
+        prompt: "How can I use ONE for my business?"
-      - label: "🔄 Requirements"
+      - label: "🌟 Premium Features"
-        prompt: "What are the requirements for using the ONE License?"
+        prompt: "What features come with token holding?"
 ---
 # ONE License (Version 1.0)